NexPoint Residential Trust (NYSE:NXRT) Updates FY 2021 Earnings Guidance

 NexPoint Residential Trust (NYSE:NXRT) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of 2.290-2.290 for the period.
 The company issued revenue guidance of -.

-NexPoint Residential Trust (NYSE:NXRT) last posted its earnings results on Tuesday, April 27th.
-The financial services provider reported ($0.27) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.30) by $0.03.
+NexPoint Residential Trust (NYSE:NXRT) last announced its quarterly earnings results on Tuesday, April 27th.
+The financial services provider reported ($0.27) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.30) by $0.03.
 NexPoint Residential Trust had a return on equity of 8.95% and a net margin of 17.17%.
-Equities analysts predict that NexPoint Residential Trust will post 2.23 EPS for the current fiscal year.
+As a group, sell-side analysts anticipate that NexPoint Residential Trust will post 2.23 earnings per share for the current year.

-Several research analysts recently commented on NXRT shares.
-Zacks Investment Research lowered shares of NexPoint Residential Trust from a buy rating to a hold rating in a research note on Thursday, March 25th.
-Raymond James lifted their price target on shares of NexPoint Residential Trust from $49.00 to $53.00 and gave the stock an outperform rating in a report on Tuesday, April 13th.
+Several equities research analysts recently commented on the company.
+Zacks Investment Research cut NexPoint Residential Trust from a buy rating to a hold rating in a report on Thursday, March 25th.
+Raymond James raised their target price on NexPoint Residential Trust from $49.00 to $53.00 and gave the company an outperform rating in a research note on Tuesday, April 13th.

 NexPoint Residential Trust Company Profile